A debt repayment plan for people who get overwhelmed by debt repayment plans.

 However, it’s not the cheapest option.
 Some have criticized the method for encouraging people to pay off small debts first, leaving interest to accrue on larger debts.
 Other common methods include paying off the debt with the highest interest rate first, known as the debt avalanche, or paying off the biggest debt first.
 These methods may save you money in the long run, but ultimately you’ll want to choose the plan that you know you can stick to.

-If you need a plan that can get you out of debt while keeping you motivated along the way, the debt snowball method could be the right one for you.
-Although, you may end up paying more than necessary – as opposed to alternative strategies that prioritize larger debts and ones with higher interest.
+If you need a plan that can get you out of debt while keeping you motivated along the way, the debt snowball method may be for you.
+You can use our debt snowball calculator to help you figure out what debts to pay off first to get the snowball rolling.

-But if you’re feeling overwhelmed by your debt, or is simply looking to consolidate your debt into one monthly payment, you should explore other options.
+But if you’re feeling overwhelmed by your debt, want to save money on interest or are simply looking to consolidate your debt into one monthly payment, you should explore other options.